TACTiS: Transformer-Attentional Copulas for Time Series: A Deeper Dive into Models

 \cref{fig:best-kdd} shows some particularly good forecasts for the \texttt{kdd-cup} dataset.
-All four of them are quite similar, in that the model must predict relatively uniform ranges in possible values, which are shown to be accurate when looking at the oscillations from the ground truth.
-Furthermore, we can see the variance increase gradually near the history, unlike for the \texttt{solar-10min} dataset, thus showing that the model learned that the \texttt{kdd-cup} dataset has less rapid shifts in its values.
+All four are quite similar in that the model predicts a relatively uniform distribution on a range of possible values, which seems to be accurate based on the oscillations in the ground truth.
+Furthermore, we see a gradual increase of variance at time points subsequent to the history, indicating that the model learned that, in this dataset, changes occur gradually rather than suddenly (e.g., in the \texttt{solar-10min} dataset).

-Finally, \cref{fig:worst-kdd} shows some particularly bad forecasts for the \texttt{kdd-cup} dataset.
-The top-left and top-right forecasts show that the model underestimated how high the series could reach, not having seen such values in the history.
-The bottom-left is the opposite, the model having underestimated the odds of the series staying at relatively constant and low values.
-The bottom-right shows two distinct failures: first, the model expected the series to stop being constant after a long constant period; second, the model thought it possible that the series could go negative, even though the \texttt{kdd-cup} dataset is strictly non-negative.
+\cref{fig:worst-kdd} shows some particularly bad forecasts for the \texttt{kdd-cup} dataset.
+The top-left forecast shows that the model underestimated the maximum value of the series, not having seen such values in the history.
+The bottom-left shows the opposite: the model underestimated the odds of the series remaining at relatively constant and low values.
+The top-right forecast assumed a slow return to the recent normal, disregarding the possibility of a further decrease.
+The bottom-right forecast failed to predict that the series could increase as much as it did, even though the recent history showed such increases.